Global Webhooks Configuration

 The redirect behavior is determined by the webhook URL response to payment events and payment operations.

 The URL where transaction data will be disclosed once an operation transaction flow is triggered.
-See .
+See Operation Webhook Notification.

-If both the in the and the in the are provided simultaneously, the system will transmit data to both URLs.
+If both the Operation webhook_url in the Global Webhooks Configuration and the Webhook URL in the Webhook Plugin Configurations are provided simultaneously, the system will transmit data to both URLs.

-If checked, will be activated even if the transaction is created via the API.
+If checked, Payment Webhooks will be activated even if the transaction is created via the API.